-The FCN we used was initialized using a pre-trained model.
+The FCN we used in Fig3 was initialized using a pre-trained model from our initial KITTI baseline training.
 This is a common trick and it improves final model accuracy and reduces training time.
 It is worthwhile to note that an FCN is a Convolutional Neural Network (CNN) with no fully-connected layers.
 You can think of it as a CNN applied in a strided sliding window fashion across the image.
 This allows varying input image sizes with an output that is a real-valued multi-dimensional array with classification labels for each grid in the array.
 The output array can be overlaid directly on the input image.
 The detection network uses a linear combination of two loss functions to measure optimization.
 The first is the coverage loss, which is the sum of squares of difference between the true and predicted object coverage for all grid squares in the training data image.
 The second is the bounding box loss, which is the mean absolute difference of the true and predicted bounding box corners for the object covered by each grid square.
 During training, the weighted sum of these two loss values is minimized.

 At the final stages of the detection network, a clustering algorithm is used to filter the multiple bounding boxes generated for grid squares with predicted coverage values that are greater than a set threshold.
 It is worth looking at the source code for the clustering, but keep in mind that it is implemented in OpenCV and clusters bounding boxes using a rectangle equivalence criterion that combines rectangles with similar sizes and locations.
 Clusters with less than a set threshold of rectangles are rejected prior to a bounding box being generated.
 For some applications you may want to change this or use a different methodology.
 A score for the final bounding boxes output is generated using a simplified mean Average Precision (mAP) calculation.
 There is some debate about how to properly compute this, but we suggest you strive for consistency.
 For each predicted bounding box and ground truth bounding box the Intersection over Union (IoU) score is computed.
 IoU is the ratio of the overlapping areas of two bounding boxes to the sum of their areas.
 According to the NVIDIA documentation, using a IoU threshold, predicted bounding boxes are designated as either true positive or false positive with respect to the ground truth bounding boxes.
 If a ground truth bounding box cannot be paired with a predicted bounding box such that the IoU exceeds the threshold, then that bounding box is a false negative (i.e., represents an undetected object).
 In DIGITS, the simplified mAP score output is the product of the precision (ratio of true positives to true positives plus false positives) and recall (ratio of true positives to true positives plus true negatives).
 See Figure 3.
 The mAP is a metric for how sensitive the detection network is to objects of interest and how precise the bounding box estimates are.